Seteco/Somorrostro/Running-behind-apache.md

 # netdata via apache's mod_proxy

-Below you can find instructions for configuring an apache server for:
+Below you can find instructions for configuring an apache server to:

 1. proxy a single netdata via an HTTP and HTTPS virtual host
 2. dynamically proxy any number of netdata